ylansegal/blog/source/_posts/2012-08-20-better-performance-on-heroku-thins-vs-unicorn-vs-puma.markdown

 	siege -c$i -t30s $URL
 ```

-I used different levels of concurrency (1, 5, 10, 20, 40, 80), testing each for 30 seconds and focused on the average response time for an approximation of performance.
+I used different levels of concurrency (i: 1, 5, 10, 20, 40, 80), testing each for 30 seconds and focused on the average response time for an approximation of performance.

 ## Results & Interpretation